CoreDX9/IdentityServerDemo/README_EN.md

 32. Blazor WebAssembly example.
 33. Generate Linq Where expressions dynamically (data structures using JqGrid advanced queries).
 34. Dynamic proxy extension based on built-in dependency injection framework.
+35. Example of using gRPC Web Client based on Blazor WebAssembly.
 #### and more...

 ### IdentityServerGui